 Here we’ve walked through all aspects of a standard portfolio and outlined how you can get the most value out of your work.

-1. Make it easy to access
+Make it easy to access

-If you can get one, a testimonial from a client can do wonders and inspire confidence in your skills.
+If you can get one, a testimonial from a client / player can do wonders and inspire confidence in your skills.

 Feel free to show off any achievements or awards you may have earned that relate to your portfolio; it can only build confidence in your abilities.

-Create a schedule of how regularly you’ll post content here and stick to it; a consistently updated blog looks like you’re committed to your field of work.
+Create a schedule of how regularly you’ll post content here and stick to it; a consistently updated blog shows that you’re committed to your field of work.